Fano fourfolds with large anticanonical base locus: The nef case

 By Corollary \ref{corollary-restrictions-singularities} the surface $B$ satisfies the conditions of Proposition \ref{proposition-exceptional-cases-B}.
 In particular $B$ has canonical singularities, positive irregularity $q(B)>0$, and the inclusion above is an equality.
 Since

 the injection \eqref{the-injection} and the first step show that

 In particular $K_T \simeq -M_T$ by the first step, i.e $T$ is a del Pezzo surface with at most canonical singularities.

-Since $B$ is the complete intersection of $B_X$ and $Y$, it maps surjectively onto the surface $T$ and $B \subset B_X$ is an ample Cartier divisor.
+Since $B$ is the complete intersection of $B_X$ and $Y$, the surface $B \subset B_X$ is an ample Cartier divisor and the restriction of $\varphi|_{B_X}$ to $B$ is still surjective onto the surface $T$.
 Since $q(T)=0$ and $q(B)=1$, and the irregularity is a birational invariant of varieties with rational singularities, the map

 is not birational.
 Thus $\tau$ is {\em generically} finite of degree at least two and